-There have been no material changes to our contractual obligations from those described in our final prospectus for our IPO filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on March 28, 2019 (the "IPO Prospectus").
+In addition to our contractual obligations described in our final prospectus for our IPO filed pursuant to Rule 424(b)(4) under the Securities Act with the Securities and Exchange Commission ("SEC") on March 28, 2019 (the "IPO Prospectus"), in May 2019 we entered into the Pacific Western Loan Agreement for a Revolving Line that matures on May 15, 2022.
+Refer to Note 6 of our Unaudited Condensed Consolidated Financial Statements for the three and six months ended June 30, 2019 for additional information.